 What will happen if the pet is refused or in the future, the recipient cannot keep the critter?
 The life you give is ultimately your responsibility.
 Are you able to take the pet at any time and any age if it does not work out?
 If you cannot do this, do not gift the pet.

 If the recipient gives the “go-ahead,” it is your responsibility to obtain the desired pet from the desired source.
 If the recipient wants a kitten from the local shelter and you give her a parrot, she will not be happy.
 If the recipient is waiting for a Maltese from a great breeder and you decide to get her a big, active hound from the city shelter, she will not be happy.
+Can your Great Aunt Edna truly handle that German Shepherd puppy?
+What about when the puppy becomes a large adolescent?

 Timing has to be right.
 You may not know your cousin’s job is sending her to Asia for six months or your grandparents have signed a lease for a retirement home where no pets are allowed.
-The gift is an animal will last anywhere from a few years to several plus decades depending on the species.
+The gift of an animal will last anywhere from a few years to several plus decades depending on the species.
 You need to think past the initial shock and glee and to months and years ahead.

 Finally check zoning and leases.
 You may love tea cup pigs but they could be considered livestock where your aunt lives.
 Though she may love the piglet, your aunt may be legally forced to give the oinker up.
 You may give your brother a Great Dane pup but not realize his lease says no pets over 35lbs.